-The relative change of groundwater levels and associated change in groundwater in storage in the NCMA portion of the SMGB between April 2015 and April 2016 were estimated on the basis of a comparison of water level contour maps created for these periods.
-Comparison of the April water levels was chosen to comply with the DWR reporting requirements under the Sustainable Groundwater Management Act (SGMA).
+The relative change of groundwater levels and associated change in groundwater in storage in the NCMA portion of the SMGB between April 2016 and April 2017 were estimated on the basis of a comparison of water level contour maps created for these periods.
+Comparison of the April water levels was chosen to comply with the DWR reporting requirements and SGMA.

 The groundwater contour lines from each period were compared and the volumetric difference between the two was calculated.
-The results are presented in Figure 19, which shows contours of equal difference between water elevations of April 2015 and April 2016.
-The areas shown in Figure 19 represent areas of net gain and net loss in groundwater in storage.
-During this period, the average water level rose by approximately 2 feet across the NCMA.
+The results are presented in Figure 19, which shows contours of equal difference between water elevations of April 2016 and April 2017.
+Figure 19 shows that the entire NCMA portion of the basin experienced a net gain in groundwater in storage.

 From the change of water levels, a volumetric change in groundwater storage was estimated, based on aquifer properties (storage coefficient of 0.02) representative of the Paso Robles Formation in the area as documented in the SMGB Characterization Project (Fugro, 2015).
-The net rise in groundwater levels represented a net increase of groundwater in storage from April 2015 to April 2016 of approximately 340 AF.
+The net rise in groundwater levels represented a net increase of groundwater in storage from April 2016 to April 2017 of approximately 1,500 acre feet (AF).